 The relationships and healing work that these experiences provided inspired me to return to graduate school to pursue becoming a psychotherapist.

-I share my office with my Golden Retriever, Jud.
-He is a certified therapy dog and adds a warm, gentle presence to the work.
-He sits patiently when clients arrive and greets them with an enthusiastic wag and hope for a few friendly scratches.
+I share my office with my Golden Labrador, Valiant.
+He is a therapy dog and adds a warm, gentle presence to the work.
+Val sits patiently when clients arrive and greets them with an enthusiastic wag and hope for a few friendly scratches.
 If clients wish, he will lie at their feet and is always available for for extra support.
-Jud is equally happy sleeping next to my chair during our sessions.
-I am always willing to leave Jud at home if clients prefer.
+Val is equally happy sleeping next to my chair during our sessions.